A P11D is used to report to HMRC any personal benefits to employees and directors that haven’t been processed through payroll.

 At the end of each tax year, if a company provided anything that is considered to be of personal benefit to an individual, it must be declared to HMRC.

 Benefits in kind are declared on a form called a P11D.
-The value of the benefits are assessed then the company must pay class 1A National Insurance (13.8% for 2019/20) on their value.
+The value of the benefits are assessed then the company must pay class 1A National Insurance (13.8% in 2023/24) on their value.
 In addition, the employee’s tax code will be adjusted and additional income tax will be deducted from the employee’s salary.

 We recommend that any expenses claimed through a company are incurred wholly and exclusively for business purposes, and that they are considered essential to the operation of the business.
 Applying this approach will help avoid the need for a P11D.

 The majority of employees do not need a P11D.
 If however an individual received benefits personally from a company during a given tax year, the company will need to file a P11D.
 Examples of benefits include: